-- 12. The SBTi creates thematic and/or project-specific Advisory Groups to provide advice on specific topics and development or revision of related resources based on the needs of the project.
-For example, to advise on specific topics within standards or development of sector-specific standards. - 13.
-This Automotive Standard EAG will be a group of volunteer advisors with in-depth knowledge of global climate change mitigation and/or expertise in science-based target setting from a diversity of perspectives.
-It acts in an advisory capacity to the SBTi over the duration of the project. - 14.
+- 13. The SBTi creates thematic and/or project-specific Advisory Groups to provide advice on specific topics and development or revision of related resources based on the needs of the project.
+For example, to advise on specific topics within standards or development of sector-specific standards. - 14.
+This FINZ EAG is a group of volunteer advisors with a balanced knowledge of the financial services industry (from lending, investing and insuring perspectives), together with global climate change mitigation or science-based target setting knowledge that acts in an advisory capacity to the SBTi over the duration of the project. - 15.
 Advisory Groups play an advisory and consultative role in the development of SBTi standards and other technical resources, rather than a decision-making role.
-Input from Advisory Group members is considered by the SBTi and governance bodies in the drafting and approval of these resources. - 15.
-The Automotive Standard Project Team will manage logistics and engagement with the Advisory Group, with support where needed from the Technical Operations Team and/or the Technical Department. - 16.
-Advisory Group members serve in their individual capacity as technical experts for the Automotive Standard Project Team.
+Input from Advisory Group members is considered by the SBTi and governance bodies in the drafting and approval of these resources. - 16.
+Advisory Group members serve in their individual capacity as technical experts for the FINZ team.
 The Advisory Group contributes to the review of drafts and final deliverables prepared by the Project Team and provides input and advice on priority topics in a constructive manner. - 17.
+The FINZ Project Team will manage logistics and engagement with the Advisory Group, with support where needed from the Technical Operations and/or the Technical Department. - 18.
 Where necessary, additional external experts may be invited to thematic meetings to contribute to the discussion.